vikrambahadur/cas-overlay/README.md

 * `common.properties`: describes settings common to all build environments
 * `node1.properties`: describes settings specific to the first CAS node
 * `node2.properties`: describes settings specific to the second CAS node
+* `localhost.properties`: describes settings specific to the current localhost dev environment

-Please refer to inline comments to understand purpose and intent of the available settings
+Please refer to inline comments to understand purpose and intent of the available settings.

 ## Jasypt
 The `lib` folder contains the Jasypt CLI, used by the build process to encrypt/decrypt CAS settings that are specially